KrishS23/memory_graph/README.md

 This project builds a structured memory graph from GitHub issue activity and provides an interactive interface to explore it.

-The system ingests GitHub issues, extracts structured claims about issue state and activity, stores supporting evidence, and exposes the resulting memory through an interactive graph explorer UI.
+The system ingests GitHub issues, extracts structured claims about issue activity, stores supporting evidence, and exposes the resulting memory through an interactive graph explorer.

-The goal is to make repository activity machine-readable, explainable, and navigable.
-All claims in the memory graph are grounded in evidence from the original GitHub artifacts, ensuring that every stored fact can be traced back to its source.
+Every claim in the memory graph is grounded in evidence from the original GitHub artifacts, making the system explainable and traceable.

 ---

 # System Overview

-The system transforms GitHub issue activity into a structured memory graph through the following pipeline:
+The pipeline converts GitHub issue activity into a structured memory graph.

 ```
 GitHub Issues
       ↓
 Ingestion
       ↓
-Normalization + Deduplication
+Deduplication
       ↓
 Claim Extraction
       ↓
 Current State Builder
       ↓
-Visualization (Memory Graph Explorer)
+Visualization
 ```

-The final output is an interactive graph of entities and claims with traceable evidence.
+The result is a graph of entities and relationships with traceable evidence.

 ---

 # Corpus

-This project uses GitHub Issues from the `rust-lang/rust` repository.
+The system uses GitHub Issues from the `rust-lang/rust` repository.

-Data is collected using the GitHub API through the ingestion script:
+Data is collected using the GitHub API:

 ```
 python src/ingest/select_issues.py
 ```

-The script downloads issue metadata, labels, assignments, and issue events and stores them in:
+Artifacts are stored in:

 ```
 data/raw/artifacts.jsonl
 ```

-Artifacts collected include:
+Collected artifacts include:

-- Issues
+- issues
-- Issue events
+- issue events
-- Labels
+- labels
-- Assignees
+- assignees
-- Status transitions
+- status changes

-These artifacts are converted into structured claims.

-Example:
+Example relationships extracted from artifacts:

 ```
 Issue#153101 --has_label--> E-help-wanted